marschall/rdrand-provider/README.md

 The provider can be configured statically in the `java.security` file by adding the provider at the end

 ```
-security.provider.N=getrandom
+security.provider.N=rdrand
 ```

 `N` should be the value of the last provider incremented by 1.
 For Oracle/OpenJDK 9 on Linux `N` should likely be 13.

 This can be done [per JVM installation](https://docs.oracle.com/javase/9/security/howtoimplaprovider.htm#GUID-831AA25F-F702-442D-A2E4-8DA6DEA16F33) or [per JVM Instance](https://dzone.com/articles/how-override-java-security).

-The provider uses the ServiceLoader mechanism therefore using the `getrandom` string is enough, there is no need to use the fully qualified class name.
+The provider uses the ServiceLoader mechanism therefore using the `rdrand` string is enough, there is no need to use the fully qualified class name.

 Note that for this to work the provider JAR needs to be in the class path or module path.